-The Coalition of State Rheumatology Organizations (CSRO) would like to express concerns regarding HB 78, which would address aspects of the federal 340B drug pricing program.
-CSRO serves the practicing rheumatologist and is comprised of over 40 state rheumatology societies nationwide with a mission of advocating for excellence in the field of rheumatology and ensuring access to the highest quality of care for the management of rheumatologic and musculoskeletal disease.
+The Tennessee Rheumatology Society (TRS) and the Coalition of State Rheumatology Organizations (CSRO) would like to express concerns regarding HB 1242, which would address aspects of the federal 340B drug pricing program.
+TRS and CSRO serve the practicing rheumatologist and is comprised of over 40 state rheumatology societies nationwide with a mission of advocating for excellence in the field of rheumatology and ensuring access to the highest quality of care for the management of rheumatologic and musculoskeletal disease.